Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 1080 should theoretically be a bit faster than the Radeon RX 6650 XT in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 1080 will be 14% faster than the Radeon RX 6650 XT in general, due to its higher data rate. (explain)

-Texel RateThe Radeon RX 6650 XT will be a little bit (approximately 2%) better at AF than the GeForce GTX 1080. (explain)
+Texel RateThe Radeon RX 6650 XT will be a bit (approximately 2%) more effective at texture filtering than the GeForce GTX 1080. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison